botaow24/rust_rcu/README.md

 ## Performance:
 You can find the benchmark code in 'src/bins/benchmark.rs' and 'src/bins/benchmarkRW.rs'.

 The below figures show the reading lock performance.
 The data was collected on Apple M2Max.
-In the figure, '6 + 0'  stands for six reader threads and zero writers.
+In the figure, '6 + 2'  stands for six reader threads and two writers.
 ![Reading Peroformace](figures/Reading.png)

 The below figures show the Write lock performance.